cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_overview.html.md

 Imagine teaching children to play baseball.
 You can't just explain the whole game to them and expect them to understand how to play.
 You'd break down learning into pieces and create a series of lessons that would help them learn how to play baseball.

 Let's say, to start, you wanted to teach them the concept of hand-eye coordination.
 A sequence of lessons would capture this.
 You might start with a whiffle ball on a tee, progress to a tee that pops the ball up, move to underhand pitches, and then overhand pitches.
 You could continue to build upon your hand-eye coordination concept with things like curved pitches, different styles of catching, and other exercises.
-All of these **progressive lessons** help teach one concept - hand-eye coordination.
+These **progressive lessons** help teach one concept - hand-eye coordination.

 ### Inkling is a Special-Purpose Language